VipSaran/Py_Led_Clock/README.md

 ### Script Location

+#### Target init system: SysVinit

 In `led_clock` file (the one used for service) change the `APP_HOME` value to correspond to the directory you have cloned this project into and where `clock.py` is run from.

+#### Target init system: Systemd

+In `led_clock.service` file (the one used for service) change the path to correspond to the directory you have cloned this project into and where `clock.py` is run from.

 ## Installation

 ## Setting up LED clock as service

 Even though the program can be run directly (from command line), it is of better use if it automatically boots up with the system.
-To do so, simply install it as a service:
+To do so, simply install it as a service.

+#### Target init system: SysVinit

     sudo cp led_clock /etc/init.d/
     sudo chmod +x /etc/init.d/led_clock
     sudo update-rc.d led_clock defaults

+#### Target init system: Systemd

+    sudo cp led_clock.service /lib/systemd/system/
+    sudo chmod +x /lib/systemd/system/led_clock.service
+    sudo systemctl enable led_clock

 ## Installing dependencies